 The Commission shall, by means of implementing acts, establish a list of standards for the security assessment of information technology products referred to in point (a).
 Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 48(2).

+The validity of a certification referred to in paragraph 1 shall not exceed five years, provided that vulnerabilities assessments are carried out every two years.
+Where vulnerabilities are identified and not remedied, the certification shall be cancelled.;

-4. The Commission shall be empowered to adopt delegated acts in accordance with Article 47 concerning the establishment of specific criteria to be met by the designated bodies referred to in paragraph 1 of this Article.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 47 concerning the establishment of specific criteria to be met by the designated bodies referred to in paragraph 1 of this Article.

 Article 31